-- When working with components that contact process or purge gases (for example, face-seal connection gaskets) always wear new, clean latex gloves to prevent contamination.
-For best results perform installation steps in an inert environment (glove bag). - Inspect all face-seal connector-sealing surfaces for dirt, scratches, dents, pitting, or corrosion before assembly.
-Clean or replace affected connectors before assembly. - Perform helium leak test on all affected process gas connections to ensure system is leak free prior to installing purifier.
-A spool piece with appropriate end connections can be used in place of the purifier for this test.
-If the leak test is failed, locate and repair the leak and repeat the test.
-Leak testing procedures are documented in SEMI F1, ASTM E 498, or ASTM E 499.
+- When working with components that contact process or purge gases (for example, interface gaskets) always wear new, clean latex gloves to prevent contamination.
+For best results perform installation steps in an inert environment (glove bag). - Inspect all sealing surfaces for dirt, scratches, dents, pitting, or corrosion before assembly.
+Clean or replace affected components before assembly. - Perform helium leak test on all affected process gas connections to ensure system is leak free prior to installing purifier.
+A spool piece with appropriate interface can be used in place of the purifier for this test.
+If the leak test has failed, locate and repair the leak and repeat the test.
+Leak testing procedures are documented in SEMI F1, ASTM E 498, or ASTM E 499. - Prior to installing purifier, purge all tubing, fittings, and components in the installation zone with inert gas (nitrogen or argon).

-Prior to installing purifier, purge all tubing, fittings, and components in the installation zone with inert gas (nitrogen or argon).
+Process Gas Connection:

-Process Gas Inlet and Outlet Connections:
+• Do not remove purifier base plate and o-ring seals until immediately prior to equipment installation.

-- Do not remove purifier inlet and outlet face-seal connector terminators until immediately prior to equipment installation. - When a purifier is used for hazardous gas purification, it must be installed within a suitable, exhausted enclosure.
+- When a purifier is used for hazardous gas purification, it must be installed within a suitable, exhausted enclosure.
 All connections external to the enclosure must be welded and supported in accordance with pertinent safety ordinances and regulations.
-Dual containment lines may be mandated for certain hazardous gases. - Retain the inlet and outlet face-seal connection terminators for future use when disconnecting the purifier. - Damage to the sealing surface may result if the face seal connector is over-tightened or installed without a gasket.
-New gaskets must be installed for each connection made (supplied with the purifier).
+Dual containment lines may be mandated for certain hazardous gases. - Retain the base plate and o-ring seals for future use when disconnecting the purifier. - New gasket must be installed for each connection made (supplied with the purifier).